Gadabout (UK) made in England by Phillips

 The word “gadabout” means wanderer.
 The Phillips Gadabout was a popular 1950’s – 1960’s English moped.
 That kind of Gadabout moped is not included here.

 Gadabout (US) made in Italy by Moto BM Minarelli V1 engine

 Moto BM was started by Mario Bonvincini in 1950.
 BM first made bikes with Ilo 125 -175cc engines, then later with Morini and Minarelli engines 50-125cc.

+The frame changed in 1980.
 You can see the 1978-79 frame is different than the 1980-81, in the area behind and below the seat.
-The above green and silver 1980 Gadabout is the same bike and same paint colors as a 1979 Pryer Gadabout, so it might a Pryer with the decals removed.

 Gadabout components: Minarelli V1 engine 20(1.0hp), 25(1.5hp), 30mph(2.0hp) versions, Dellorto SHA 14/12 (or 14/9) carburetor, CEV lights and switches, Domino controls and levers, Grimeca hubs and brakes, CEV 6932 magneto, CEV speedometer with LH driver, and CEV reflectors.